samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 Beagles, Dobermans, English Springer Spaniels, Labradors, Rottweilers, Old English Sheepdogs, Sealyham Terriers, and Yorkshire Terriers.
 In many breeds ophthalmologists and researchers have not determined exactly how retinal dysplasia is passed.
-In the Samoyed a combination of retinal dysplasia and skeletal defects (dwarfism) has been described (Retinal Dysplasia/Oculoskeletal Dysplasia 2).
+In the Labrador and samoyed a combination of retinal dysplasia and skeletal defects (dwarfism) has been described (RD/OSD1 - Labrador; RD/OSD2 - Samoyed).

 ## Risk Factors